stonezyg/modernize-apps-katacoda/docs/README.md

 in a GitHub repository we've been using at [https://github.com/RedHat-Middleware-Workshops/modernize-apps-labs].
 This repository has been copied locally to your environment and you've been using it ever since!

-You can see the changes you've personally made using `git --no-pager status`⏎ and `git --no-pager diff`⏎ to show the code changes you've made using the Git command (part of the [Git source code management system](https://git-scm.com/)).
+You can see the changes you've personally made using `git --no-pager status`### Run it! to show the code changes you've made using the Git command (part of the
+[Git source code management system](https://git-scm.com/)).

 ## Pipelines